-^{167.
+^{168.
 18} U.S.C. § 2518(3)(c).

-- In addition to finding probable cause for belief that an individual is committing, has committed, or is about to commit a predicate crime, the court must also find "probable cause for belief that particular communications concerning that offense will be obtained through such interception" and "probable cause for belief that the facilities from which, or the place where, the wire, oral, or electronic communications are to be intercepted are being used, or are about to be used, in connection with the commission of such offense, or are leased to, listed in the name of, or commonly used by such person."
-172 - The contents of intercepted communications are required to be recorded in a form that will prevent alteration.
-On expiration of the period of authorization, the recordings must be made available to the judge.173 - Within a reasonable time (not to exceed 90 days) after an authorizing order and any extension of the order has terminated, an "inventory" shall be served on the persons named in the order and on any other party to an intercepted communication as the judge orders, in the interests of justice.
+- The contents of intercepted communications are required to be recorded in a form that will prevent alteration.
+On expiration of the period of authorization, the recordings must be made available to the judge.174 - Within a reasonable time (not to exceed 90 days) after an authorizing order and any extension of the order has terminated, an "inventory" shall be served on the persons named in the order and on any other party to an intercepted communication as the judge orders, in the interests of justice.
 The inventory document must provide notice of the interception, including the date and period of interception, and whether any communications were actually intercepted.
 The judge may also order, in the interests of justice, that portions of the intercepted communications be provided.
-However, on an ex parte showing of good cause, a judge may postpone service of the inventory.174
+However, on an ex parte showing of good cause, a judge may postpone service of the inventory.175